kframework/matching-logic-prover/separation_logic/survey.md

 [BGKR16] *Model Checking for Symbolic-Heap Separation Logic with Inductive Predicates* This paper investigates the model checking problem for symbolic-heap separation logic with user-defined inductive predicates.
 The problem is proved to be decidable and appreciates a bottom-up fixed point algorithm (instead of a top-down one).
 In general, the problem is EXPTIME-complete, but becomes NP-complete or PTIME-solvable when natural syntactic restrictions on the schemata defining the inductive predicates are assumed.
 This paper is a hard one.
 I haven't understood it yet.
 However, it has a good list of references.

-[JSPVPP] *VeriFast: A Powerful, Sound, Predictable, Fast Verifier for C and Java*
+[JSPVPP11] *VeriFast: A Powerful, Sound, Predictable, Fast Verifier for C and Java*

 [PMQ14] *Natural Proofs for Data Structure Manipulation in C using Separation Logic*